StackVista/stackstate-docs/configure/topology/event-handlers.md

 - `event.newState` - returns the current state of the element.
 For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
 - `event.oldState` - returns the previous state of the element.
 For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
 - `event.stackElement` - returns the node ID of the element that has changed its state.
 For HealthStateChangedEvents only.
-- `event.stateChanges` - returns the chain of elements through which the health state change propagated.For PropagatedHealthStateChangedEvents only.
+- `event.stateChanges` - returns the chain of elements through which the health state change propagated.
+For PropagatedHealthStateChangedEvents only.
 - `event.viewHealthState` - returns the node ID of the health state object for the view that changed its state.
 For ViewHealthStateChangedEvents only

 ### Plugins